Olga Miller: Honours

 and in 2002 was named a Queensland Great, an honour which "recognises the efforts and achievements of remarkable individuals... for their invaluable contribution to the history and development of [the] state".

 In April 2003, she was awarded an honorary fellowship by the University of Southern Queensland (USQ), on whose Fraser Coast campus she had helped establish Buallum Jarl-Bah, a centre for Indigenous learning.

 Death and legacy

 Miller died in August 2003 in Maryborough.
 Her death was acknowledged by member for Maryborough Chris Foley on the floor of Queensland parliament.

 USQ dedicated a garden on its Fraser Coast campus to her in December 2009, the Olga Miller Memorial Garden.
-Both the garden and Buallam Jarl-Bah have remained since the campus' transfer to the University of the Sunshine Coast.
+Both the garden and Buallum Jarl-Bah have remained since the campus' transfer to the University of the Sunshine Coast.